By Cat, June 9, 2018 (Photo, right, from Wikimedia Commons)

 This simple version is based on the Old Bridge’s dressing described in the intro, with ideas from blogs: Pinch and Swirl (3), and Genius Kitchen (4).

 For the optional flavors, I prefer garlic, salt and pepper.
 I don’t generally add Dijon.
-For an Italian dinner, I use gorgonzola with tarragon; for a Scandinavian dinner, I use Danish Blue Cheese with basil.
+For an Italian dinner, I use gorgonzola with tarragon; for a Scandinavian dinner, I use Danish Blue Cheese with parsley.
 In a pinch, you can use regular blue cheese.
 Today I mistakenly bought an American blue cheese smoked with apple-wood, so I gave that a try and it was quite delicious!

 - 2 oz gorgonzola or other blue cheese (or more, to taste)